abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

                     roles.append(role)
 ```

-For example the getuserinfo returns a json like
+For example, if the userinfo endpoint returns the following JSON:

 ```json
 {